Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: Introduction

 \subsection{Contributions}

-We investigate the multi-RIS-aided MU-MIMO downlink systems.
-We formulate a beamforming optimization problem that jointly optimizes the precoder and RIS phase shifts with imperfect CSIT.
-Due to the non-convex nature of the problem and the unit-modulus constraints imposed by RISs, finding an optimal solution is infeasible.
-To resolve these challenges, we propose an effective and scalable beamforming optimization framework.
-The main contributions are summarized as: \begin{itemize} \item In the considered system, we assume that the estimated channel and its estimation error covariance matrix are known at the BS.
+{ We investigate multi-RIS-aided MU-MIMO downlink systems with imperfect CSIT.
+Specifically, we propose a novel optimization framework that jointly optimizes the precoder and RIS phase shifts with achieving scalability in both the number of RISs and their elements, significantly advancing the state of the art.
+The main contributions are summarized as follows: }

+\begin{itemize} \item In the considered system, we assume that estimated channels and their estimation error covariance are known at the BS.
 Under this assumption, we adopt the instantaneous SE to fully exploit the available channel knowledge, which is desirable to maximize the performance gain.
-This instantaneous SE is the short-term SE expression that averages channel estimation error distribution.
+This instantaneous SE is the short-term SE expression that averages over channel estimation error distribution.
 To make this metric tractable, we derive a lower bound of the instantaneous SE.
 Consequently, our metric involves the channel error covariance as well as the estimated channel, allowing us to exploit the partial CSIT.
 Based on this approach, we can achieve a robust solution aiming at maximizing the sum SE under imperfect CSIT.

-\item Using on the derived instantaneous SE bound, we first optimize the precoder based on the generalized power iteration (GPI) method \cite{choi2019joint}.
+\item Based on the derived instantaneous SE bound, we first optimize the precoder based on a generalized power iteration (GPI) method \cite{choi2019joint}.
 To this end, we begin with decomposing the problem into two subproblems: $(i)$ the precoder optimization and $(ii)$ the RIS phase shifts optimization.
 Subsequently, deriving the first-order optimality condition for the precoder with given RIS phase shifts, we interpret the precoding optimization problem as a generalized eigenvalue problem.
 Subsequently, applying the GPI method, we find the superior local optimal precoding solution that is a principal eigenvector.